Crumb Top Baking

 • Dark chocolate: I usually go for dairy-free dark chocolate chunks or chips, but you can use whatever chocolate chips you like if you don't need this recipe to be dairy-free.

-How to make cranberry muffins from scratch
+How to make cranberry muffins with soaked oats

 Collage of 4 images showing how the muffin ingredients are mixed together in a glass bowl with a whisk.